jorge2412/DataLake2/Data/Azure SQL Database/Session 2 - Hands On (Draft)/Azure SQL Database HOL.md

-<a name="HOLTitle"></a>
+﻿<a name="HOLTitle"></a>
-# Azure SQL #
+# Azure SQL Database #

 ---

 <a name="Overview"></a>
 ## Overview ##

-Whether you’re a novice hobbyist experimenting with mobile apps in your free time, or an experienced large-scale enterprise developer writing multitenant apps servicing thousands of customers, you’re often challenged with balancing customer performance, management, and security, as well as storing, accessing, and exposing data to customers.
-Azure SQL allows you to focus on what you do best: building great apps.
+Whether yo'’re a novice hobbyist experimenting with mobile apps in your free time, or an experienced large-scale enterprise developer writing multitenant apps servicing thousands of customers, you’re often challenged with balancing customer performance, management, and security, as well as storing, accessing, and exposing data to customers.
+Azure SQL Database allows you to focus on what you do best: building great apps.

-Azure SQL is a cloud-based, relational database service, based on the Microsoft SQL Server engine, and designed to deliver predictable, scalable performance, business continuity, and data protection without the administration challenges.
-Azure SQL supports existing SQL Server tools, libraries and APIs, making it simple for administrators and developers to migrate existing database solutions to the cloud.
+Azure SQL Database is a cloud-based, relational database service, based on the Microsoft SQL Server engine, and designed to deliver predictable, scalable performance, business continuity, and data protection without the administration challenges.
+Azure SQL Database supports existing SQL Server tools, libraries and APIs, making it simple for administrators and developers to migrate existing database solutions to the cloud.

-In this lab, you’ll create and configure an Azure SQL database, and populate it with records for a fictitious company.
-You will create an Azure API App to communicate with your Azure SQL database, create a Windows Store app to access these APIs, and use features of Azure SQL to limit the information returned to users based on their role in an organization.
+In this lab, you’ll create and configure an Azure SQL Database, and populate it with records for a fictitious company.
+You will create an Azure API App to communicate with your Azure SQL Database, create a Windows Store app to access these APIs, and use features of Azure SQL Database to limit the information returned to users based on their role in an organization.

 <a name="Objectives"></a>
 ### Objectives ###

 In this hands-on lab, you will learn how to:

-- Create an Azure SQL database
+- Create an Azure SQL Database
-- Populate an Azure SQL database with records
+- Populate an Azure SQL Database with records
-- Access Azure SQL records from your apps
+- Access Azure SQL Database records from your apps
 - Filter and mask records based on user permissions

 <a name="Prerequisites"></a>